Master's Final Project

 The completion of the Master's Final Project is the culmination of the teaching/learning process, as it draws on different academic programme contents for the purpose of research.
 Additionally, the completion of the Master's Final Project shall be supported by participation in Escuela Técnica Superior de Ingenieros Informáticos Research Groups, visits to other groups or institutions, attendance of seminars and congresses, active participation in congresses, etc.

 The Master's Final Project shall consist of a written dissertation (with a minimum of 20,000 words, not including indices, references and appendices) completed by the Master's degree candidate.
-It is recomended using the report template in Word format o the report template in LaTeX format.
+It is recommended using the report template in Word format or the report template in LaTeX format, as well as the format recommendations.
 Students shall have to demonstrate that they have developed skills for formulating, evaluating and managing an applied research project in the software and systems field, have the ability to conduct an in-depth critical study and appraisal of the state of the art in some innovative topic of interest in this field, including a personal contribution to the topic, or the ability to conduct substantial research with academic integrity within the chosen field of specialization.

 The Master's Final Project shall have to be written in Spanish or English.
 In any case, all projects shall include a summary in Spanish and an abstract in English.

-Written dissertation shall be uploaded to moodle of MFP in PDF format one week before to the dates defined for MFP defence.
+Written dissertation shall be uploaded to MFP Moodle in PDF format one week before to the dates defined for MFP defence.

-Additionally to written disertation, the supervisor's authorization for Master's Final Project presentation form shall be uploaded.
+Additionally to written disertation, the supervisor's authorization for Master's Final Project presentation form shall be uploaded to MFP Moodle.